 In case you’re interested, in 2002 a polydactyl (non-Maine Coon) ginger tabby with 28 toes claimed the Guinness World Record for most toes on a cat.

-Why aren’t all Maine Coons polydactyl?
+Are all Maine Coons polydactyl?

 Polydactylism does not affect all Maine Coons because not all cats carry the polydactyl gene, Pd.
 Even if both parents carry the gene this doesn’t mean their kittens will have extra toes.

-Maine Coons and extra toes
+Do Maine Coons have extra toes?

 Though there are fewer polydactyl Maine Coons nowadays, they are not that rare.
 The number of extra toes varies as does the paws they are found on.